-New Law Requires Rear Seat Passengers in New York to Wear a Seatbelt
+New NY Seatbelt Law: Rear Seat Passengers Must Wear Seatbelt

 New York Governor Andrew Coumo has signed legislation that will require all motor vehicle passengers over the age of 16 to wear seat belts—including anyone in a seat behind the driver and front passenger.
 The law will go into effect November 1, 2020.